Click on any of the following links for information:

 - Students may also receive ACE credit by evaluation of specific programs/courses.

-- Specific schools vary in how much credit they allow, and how they transfer the credit (undistributed, by length of service, broken into specific MS credits, etc.)
+- Specific colleges/schools vary in how much credit they allow, and how they transfer the credit (undistributed, by length of service, broken into specific MS credits, etc.)

 Evaluation of Course and External Exam Credit